Studying at the University of Verona

 Examination Methods

-• The exam will be written with multiple choice questions
+Written exam with multiple choice questions

 Type D and Type F activities